The Four Seasons (Vivaldi): Recording history

 In 2009, all four concertos were arranged for piano by pianist Jeffrey Biegel.

 In 2023, Gramophone Magazine named La Serenissima's recording of the Manchester version of The Four Seasons as "potentially the most streamed interpretation ever." with over 165 million streams on Spotify alone.

 Classical musicians have sought to distinguish their recordings of The Four Seasons, with historically informed performances, and embellishments, to the point of varying the instruments and tempi, or playing notes differently from the listener's expectation (whether specified by the composer or not).
 It is said that Vivaldi's work presents such opportunities for improvisation.
 Many period-based ensembles have recorded The Four Seasons, including La Serenissima under the direction of Adrian Chandler who recorded the Manchester version of The Four Seasons, The English Concert under the direction of Trevor Pinnock, the Academy of Ancient Music under the direction of Christopher Hogwood and Europa Galante under the direction of Fabio Biondi.

 Reception

 The Four Seasons was voted #67 in the Classic FM Hall of Fame.
 Three of the four concerti were included in the Classic 100 Concerto listing.

 Derivative works

+First edition version of the piece, published in 1725 by Michel-Charles Le Cène in Amsterdam.

 Derivative works of these concerti include arrangements, transcriptions, covers, remixes, samples, and parodies in music — themes in theater and opera, soundtracks in films (or video games), and choreography in ballet (along with contemporary dance, figure skating, rhythmic gymnastics, synchronized swimming, etc.) — either in their entirety, single movements, or medleys.
 Antonio Vivaldi appears to have started this trend of adapting music from The Four Seasons, and since then it has expanded into many aspects of the performing arts (as have other instrumental & vocal works by the composer).
 This contest between harmony and invention (as it were) now involves various genres around the world: